liuminex/codecyclone-atcom/README.md

 experience.

 Features:
-- data ananlysis
+- Data ananlysis
-- recommendation algorithms
+- Recommendation algorithms
-- ai generated features and analysis
+- AI generated features and analysis
-- machine learning sales prediction
+- Machine learning sales prediction
-- interactive GUI
+- Interactive GUI
 - Generative AI chatbot

 more information can be found in the [documentation](documentation.md).